-SAccording to the latest report released by Cloud Foundry Foundation, a majority of companies are now putting their
+According to a report released by Cloud Foundry Foundation, a majority of companies have put their

-- Multi-platform strategy is flourishing: Almost half of respondents (48 percent) report using a combination of PaaS, containers and serverless technologies together—an increase of nine percent from last year’s multi-platform report.
-There are increases across the board in companies using a combination of all three technologies in various iterations, with 72 percent using PaaS and containers together (+8%), 50 percent using PaaS and serverless together (+7%), and 49 percent using containers and serverless together (+7%).
+- Multi-platform strategy is flourishing: Almost half (48%) of respondents use a combination of PaaS, containers and serverless technologies — a 9% increase from 2018’s multi-platform report.
+Companies use combination of all three technologies in various iterations: 72% PaaS and containers together (+8%), 50% use PaaS and serverless together (+7%), and 49% use containers and serverless together (+7%).

-- Container usage widens: Among companies using or evaluating containers, there has been substantial growth in the number of containers used.
-Organizations using 100 or more containers has grown from 34 percent in April 2018 to 48 percent in February 2019.
-Among the IT decision makers surveyed, 62 percent report they expect containers to be mainstreamed at their organization within a year.
+- Container usage widens: Organizations using 100 or more containers has increased from 34% in April 2018 to 48% in February 2019.
+Sixty-two percent of IT personnel anticipate mainstreaming containers at their organizations within a year.

-- Serverless evaluation slows, but there is broader deployment among users: While there was a slight pull back in overall usage and evaluation since September, for those using and evaluating serverless, broad deployment doubled since last year—increasing from 9% to 18%.
+- Serverless evaluation slows, but there is broader deployment among users: While there was a slight decline in overall usage and evaluation since September, broad deployment doubled since last year for those using and evaluating serverless — doubling from 9% to 18%.

-- Timeline to see digital transformation vary by region: North American companies are largely feeling the benefit of digital transformation or expect to in this quarter (49%), though slightly more than a third (34%) don’t expect to see benefits for a year or more.
-Conversely, a third of organizations in Asia expect to see benefits later this year while only 24% expect it to take over a year.
+Timeline to see digital transformation vary by region: Forty-nine% of North American companies are largely feeling the benefit of digital transformation or expect to in this quarter, though 34% don’t expect to see benefits for a year or more.
+Conversely, a third of organizations in Asia expect to see benefits later this year while only 24% expect it to take more than 12 months.
 More than half of European companies (56%) already feel the benefit or expect to this quarter, while a small percentage (19%) expect to feel the benefits within the year.

 To receive a copy of the report, go here.